 These customer reviews can be found on popular review platforms such as Capterra, Gartner, or Trustpilot, but also on local business directories such as Google My Business or Yelp.

-To get the most out of customer reviews, you need to actively monitor and group feedback coming from these data points.
+To get the most out of online customer reviews, you need to actively monitor and group feedback coming from these data points.
 This way, you can quickly spot any negative customer sentiment and address it before it's too late.

 However, even if it's too late, you can still use customer reviews to gather customer feedback to perform.